-No. You will receive uninterrupted energy service before, during, and after the switch.
+No. You should receive uninterrupted energy service before, during, and after the switch.

 How long does it take to switch my service?

 In most cases, your new plan will go into effect within one to two billing cycles.
-The length of billing cycles vary by location, but are typically 30-90 days in length.
+The length of billing cycles can vary by location, but most are typically 30-90 days in length.